Robert L. Soza

-Robert L. Soza has successful first-chair trial and appellate experience representing plaintiffs and defendants in environmental disputes, personal injury claims, property damage claims, and civil enforcement actions brought by the U.S. Department of Justice and U.S. Environmental Protection Agency.
+Robert L. Soza has significant first-chair trial and appellate experience representing plaintiffs and defendants in environmental disputes, personal injury claims, property damage claims, and civil enforcement actions brought by the U.S. Department of Justice and U.S. Environmental Protection Agency.
 He has extensive experience in Texas and New Mexico trial and appellate courts.

 Representative Trial Matters

-- Cause No. 16643; Robert Cox, Tanner Cox, Cox Farms, James Cox Trust, David Stubblefield, Brooks Wallis, Russell Erwin, Jack Ainsworth et al. v.
-Helena Chemical Company, Lauderdale Aerial Spraying, LLC, Kenneth Lauderdale, et al.; In the 32nd Judicial District Court, Mitchell County, Texas.
-Currently representing Helena Chemical Company in two lawsuits alleging contamination to cotton fields in Reagan and Mitchell Counties stemming from an aerial application of a herbicide.
+- Phillip Bales, Derek Dieringer, Wilbert Dieringer, Michael Hoch, CMH Farms, Inc., MH Farm Services, Inc., Whit Braden, Donald Braden, et al. v.
+Dow Agrosciences, LLC, Helena Chemical Company, Lauderdale Aerial Spraying, LLC, Kenneth Lauderdale, et al.; Cause No. 1923 (In the 112th Judicial District Court, Reagan County, Texas) and Robert Cox, Tanner Cox, Cox Farms, James Cox Trust, David Stubblefield, Brooks Wallis, Russell Erwin, Jack Ainsworth et al. v.
+Helena Chemical Company, Lauderdale Aerial Spraying, LLC, Kenneth Lauderdale, et al.; Cause No. 16643 (In the 32nd Judicial District Court, Mitchell County, Texas).
+Currently representing Helena in two lawsuits alleging contamination to cotton fields in Reagan and Mitchell Counties stemming from an aerial application of a herbicide.
 We obtained a summary judgment in the Mitchell County case that Plaintiffs have been appealed.
 We have completed arguments before the Eleventh Court of Appeals and are awaiting a decision.

 - Hicks v.
 International Paper Company (E.D.
 Tex.
 2000-2002 [Marshall]).
-Mr. Soza defended land owners from multiple claims arising from alleged damage to soil and water from an overflow of a saltwater disposal tank related to oil and gas operations.
+Defended land owners from multiple claims arising from alleged damage to soil and water from an overflow of a saltwater disposal tank related to oil and gas operations.
 Plaintiffs’ claims included: private party cost recovery under CERCLA, Citizen Suit Action pursuant to RCRA, the Clean Water Act, and cost recovery pursuant to the Texas Solid Waste Disposal Act; common law negligence, gross negligence, nuisance and trespass; and removal cost and damages under the Federal Oil and Pollution Act.
 The case was settled successfully during the first week of trial.

 - Alicia Acevedo, et al. v.
 Union Pacific Railroad Company, et al.; C-4885-99-F (In the 332nd Judicial District Court, Hidalgo County, Texas).
-Defended a chemical company from claims brought by 2,000 plaintiffs alleging personal injuries stemming from exposure to pesticides and pesticide wastes.
+Defended Helena from claims brought by 2,000 plaintiffs alleging personal injuries stemming from exposure to pesticides and pesticide wastes.
 Mr. Soza obtained a favorable settlement after identifying and deposing key witnesses and using historical aerial photographs linking another company to the release of the pesticide wastes.

 - Clear Lake Properties v.
 Pace, Inc., et. al.; 959 F. Supp.
 763 (S.D.
 Tex.
 1997).
-Soza obtained a partial summary judgment in Plaintiff’s CERCLA claims which led to a settlement.
+Obtained a partial summary judgment in Plaintiff’s CERCLA claims which led to a settlement.